benri-io/dwn-protocols/docs/maintainer-guide.md

    casual web search, should use tags and other site features intelligently, should be coherent and readable, and should not have broken hyperlinks or similar basic quality problems.
-2. _Content must be contributed under an Apache 2 license._
+2. _Content must be contributed under an MIT license._
 3. _Content must be factual, legal, clean, and minimally controversial._ This means we cannot accept material that infringes copyright or licenses, that is a political lightning rod, that is branded or styled out of harmony with the